Atlasjet Flight 4203: Passengers

 All 50 passengers, one of whom was a six-week-old baby, were Turkish citizens.
 Among those on board was nuclear physicist Professor Dr. Engin Arik.
 She was accompanied by five other scientists traveling to attend a conference at Süleyman Demirel University in Isparta regarding the Turkish Accelerator Center Project.
 The six scientists were employed at different universities across Turkey and had decisive roles in the project.
-Prof. Arik was also working for the European Organization for Nuclear Research (CERN) in the ATLAS and CAST experiments.
+Prof. Arık was also working for the European Organization for Nuclear Research (CERN) in the ATLAS and CAST experiments.

-All passengers and crew members on board were killed by the accident.
+All passengers and crew members on board were killed in the accident.

 Crash

 Flight 4203 took off from Istanbul Atatürk Airport in Istanbul in the early hours of 30 November 2007 at 00:51 Eastern European Time (EET) (22:51 UTC on 29 November) bound for Isparta Süleyman Demirel Airport in Isparta Province in southwestern Turkey.
 The takeoff and climb out from Istanbul were uneventful.Twenty-seven minutes into the flight, Captain Özdemir told air traffic control (ATC) that they were approaching Isparta airport using VHF omnidirectional range, which is a type of short-range radio navigation system that enables aircraft to determine their position and stay on course; the rather small airport which serves mainly domestic flights was not equipped with the more sophisticated instrument landing system.
 At 01:36 EET, the crew made its last routine contact with ATC – absent of any abnormalities – saying that they "are inbound."
 The air traffic controller acknowledged the message, which constituted the last exchange of words between the crew and the ATC.
-Shortly after this transmission, the aircraft crashed.
 Further attempts to contact the crew were futile.